 Tax Tips: What All New College Grads Need To KnowWelcome, students, to taxes for recent graduates 101.

-Tax Education Credits and DeductionsCollege is very expensive.
-Congress and the IRS have given us ways to offset education costs.
+Tax Education Credits and DeductionsCollege is very expensive, but Congress and the IRS have given us a few ways to offset education costs.

 College Affordability: Know Your Federal Student Loan Repayment OptionsMore than 70 percent of undergraduate college students take out student loans to help with college costs.
 The U.S. Department of Education offers several different repayment plans to ease the burden of loan payments for new graduates as they work to establish their careers.